dhkatz/cfl-converter/README.md

 ## Details

-The signifiance of this is, that due to what I can only call an exploit of IMVU's CDN, you can download the CFL for ANY product in the shop!
+The signifiance of this is, that due to what I can only call a CDN exploit, you can download the CFL for ANY product in the shop!

 This can be accomplished by running the product ID through the url `http://userimages-akm.imvu.com/productdata/{productID}/1` where `{productID}` is the ID of the product you with to retrieve.